 For recurring transactions, a placeholder transaction can be created in Taxamo.
-This provides the evidence to determine the customer's country so the VAT/GST rate can be determined for the initial and subsequent transactions.
+This provides the evidence to determine the customer's country so the VAT/GST and the US sales tax rate can be determined for the initial and subsequent transactions.
 When subsequent transactions occur, the placeholder transaction id can be provided to Taxamo so that the evidence from the initial transaction is used.

-If the subscription is updated and there is a change of evidence e.g. customer country/VAT number has changed, this information needs to be provided to Taxamo in order to update the VAT/GST calculation.
+If the subscription is updated and there is a change of evidence e.g. customer country/VAT number has changed, this information needs to be provided to Taxamo in order to update the VAT/GST and sales tax calculation.

 If there are upgrades / downgrades, Taxamo needs to be notified of the revised charge amount where applicable.
 These changes are then reflected in appropriate filings and tax reports.